Know before you go

 The North Downs Way runs through the reserve and can be joined at Chartham Hatch to the west or on Faulkners Road from Harbledown to the east.

-Not wheelchair accessible.
 The North Downs Way footpath runs through the reserve.
 There is a Kissing gate leading to level track.

 When to visit

 Opening timesAll times

 Best time to visitAll year-round.
 Spring and summer offers colourful views of the surrounding area.

 Bigbury Camp is an Iron Age hillfort in Howfield Wood, a short hop from the centre of Canterbury.
 The site was occupied from about 350BC and may have been stormed in one of the first engagements between the local peoples and the legions of Julius Caesar in 55BC.
 Many of the defensive earthworks can still be seen today.